 Multi-benefit approach of restoration, recreation, and cultural resources

-Read about The Battle of the Four Corners in the Winter 2015 issue of The Current
+Read about the Wild Trout Legacy Waters of Hat Creek in the Summer 2018 issue of The Current

 Restore Hat Creek wild trout populations to over 5,000 fish per mile, restore 1.5 miles of instream habitat with large woody debris structures, and protect cultural resources on over 5,000 acres of ancestral lands of the Illmawi Band of the Pit River Tribe.